MatetePlays/MatetePlays.github.io/README.md

-# "Meme Website"
+# "Cool Website"

-This is just an experimental 'meme' website.
+This is just a random website that im developing for fun.
 Link: https://mateteplays.github.io